Khokababur Pratyabartan: Reception

-This is one of the best film of Uttam Kumar's career.
-For the first time he doing character actor role.
-In the film he was totally deglamouraized.
-His performance as a servant Raicharan was huge acclaimed.

 In a article of Times of India wrote that - "Want to discover Mahanayak’s unmatched acting skills beyond romantic hits?
 You have to watch ‘Khokababur Pratyabartan’.
 It’s not an easy task for a charismatic lead actor to jump into the role of a next door loyal servant.
 Because of the screen adaptation of a famous story of Rabindranath Tagore, it was more difficult to maintain the authentic feel of the story.
 Uttam Kumar excelled it so well that it is still regarded as one of the most touching Bengali films ever created."

 The film become hit at the box office.
 It's also remembered as the first successful film based on Rabindranath Tagore story.